 Approaching the Aerodrom on my last day in Ljubljana I thought about the whirlwind the last three days had been.
 From losing my luggage, to meeting such inspirational people from all over Europe, to being able to present at a panel alongside the likes of the World Bank, State Secretary of Montenegro, University College London, Public Health Committee of Sweden and Mondragon University Spain.
 It was an incredible experience but one with a strong call to action about doing more to tackle the growing social, economic, health and political inequalities we face in our societies.

 To back track a bit, the European Office of the World Health Organisation invited VHS, in our role as the secretariat for the Health Inequalities Cross Party Group (CPG), to provide a case study on the work of the CPG to tackle health inequalities.
-The case study featured in their Health Equity Status Report, which was launched at the ‘Healthy, Prosperous Lives for all in the European Region – High-level Conference on Health Equity’.
+The case study was one of 32 featured in the The WHO European Health Equity Status Report Case Studies and a suite of resources were launched at the ‘Healthy, Prosperous Lives for all in the European Region – High-level Conference on Health Equity’.
 VHS was asked to present on our collaborative approach to tackling health inequalities at this conference and as such began my journey to Ljubljana on 10th of June.

 On the first day, Professor Sir Michael Marmot delivered one of the strongest messages of the conference.
 A message that stayed with me as I finished my response to the Public Health Scotland consultation and begin responding to the Scottish Parliament Call for Evidence on Primary Care Reform.